Vinal Technical High School

 Vinal Technical High School, or Vinal Tech, is a technical high school located in Middletown, Connecticut.
-It is in the Connecticut Technical High School System.
+It is in the Connecticut Technical Education and Career System.
 It receives students from many nearby towns.
 Vinal Tech currently has around 600 students from approximately 27 different towns.

 Technologies

 In addition to a complete academic program leading to a high school diploma, students attending Vinal Tech receive training in one of the following trades and technologies: